moby/moby/docs/sources/reference/commandline/cli.md

     Start a stopped container

-      -a, --attach=false: Attach container's stdout/stderr and forward all signals to the process -i, --interactive=false: Attach container's stdin
+      -a, --attach=false: Attach container᾿s stdout/stderr and forward all signals to the process -i, --interactive=false: Attach container᾿s stdin

 ## `stop`